Childress, Demon Deacons stun No. 7 Duke 113-101 in 2OT

-It turned out Childress and the Demon Deacons had a few big shots left in them — enough to end a long losing streak to the Blue Devils in memorable fashion with a court-storming celebration.

-Childress ended an awful shooting start with a game-tying 3-pointer near the end of regulation and scored 13 of his 17 in two overtimes to help the Demon Deacons stun the Blue Devils 113-101 Tuesday night.
-It was Wake Forest’s first win against the Blue Devils in nearly six years, ending a run of 11 straight losses that had lasted through coach Danny Manning’s tenure.
+WINSTON-SALEM, N.C.
+(AP)Brandon Childress shook off an awful shooting start, hit a tying 3-pointer late in regulation and helped Wake Forest stun seventh-ranked Duke 113-101 in double overtime Tuesday night.

 Childress missed his first 10 shots before hitting the tying 3 with 15.5 seconds left in regulation.
-And once the game went into a second extra period, Childress buried another on the first possession to put the Demon Deacons (12-15, 5-12 Atlantic Coast Conference) ahead to stay.
+And once the game went into a second extra period, Childress buried another on the first possession to put the Demon Deacons (12-15, 5-12 Atlantic Coast Conference) ahead to stay, sending them to their first win against the Blue Devils in nearly six years.

+He finished with 17 points, five rebounds and five assists.
+Childress made six of his last 10 shots and scored 13 points in the two overtimes.
+Isaiah Mucius came up with a dunk with 14.7 seconds left to finally punctuate a huge victory for Danny Manning’s club.

 ”I don’t care about percentages,” Childress said of his 0-for-10 start. ”I’m satisfied with the shots I take.
 I practice those.
 It might not have went as much as I’d like to.
 But I just wanted to find the right moment to take over the game, and I did that.”

-Sarr finished with a career-high 25 points for Wake Forest, while Isaiah Mucius came up with a dunk with 14.7 seconds left to finally punctuate a huge victory that included the Demon Deacons rallying from nine down in the final 90 seconds of regulation.

 When it was over, Wake Forest fans stormed the court to celebrate their first win against Duke since March 2014.
-Childress got carried around the court on shoulders and fought back tears through a postgame interview.
+Childress got carried around the court on shoulders.

-“I was ready when my number was called,” the senior said.
-“I was 0 for 10 at first, but I stayed with it and I hit shots when it mattered and we won the game.”
+”The second overtime, they just took over,” Duke coach Mike Krzyzewski said. ”Obviously the total game, they were the team that was deserving of winning, and they did.”

 It marked the second time in a week the Blue Devils (23-5, 13-4) lost on the road to an unranked, instate opponent.
 They lost by 22 points at North Carolina State last week, a game that ended with another court-storming celebration.